 For example, when booking a business class ticket on the Lincoln Service between Chicago and St. Louis.

 Without a discount, a business class ticket is $52.
-That ticket breaks down to a $31 rail fare and $21 for the business class upgrade; the cut comes off the rail fare of $31 (a saving of $3.10), making the $52 business class ticket $49.
+That ticket breaks down to a $31 rail fare and $21 for the business class upgrade; the cut comes off the rail fare of $31 (a saving of $3.10), making the $52 business class ticket cost $49.

 With rooms, looking at the train, The City of New Orleans, a coach seat costs $135, and a roomette costs $269, with a 10% discount coach, which is $122 and $256 for a roomette.